Vision & Mission

 Outdoor, play-based learning centers and mud-kitchen.

-An introduction to Waldorf-inspired learning during daily opening and closing circles.
+An introduction to Waldorf-inspired learning through circle time and stories

 Ratio: 1 Guide to 8 children